 And make sure to find the baptismal font which looks like a giant bath tub.
 That’s because it was repurposed from the old Roman baths!
 The baths in Metz were not large open bathing pools, but smaller tubs which held 5 or 6 people at a time.
 This one is made of solid bronze and scholars believe it was most likely originally made in Egypt!

-Give yourself at least an hour or two to explore this space, and don’t forget to look down once in a while to appreciate the sculpture, polychrome paint, and all the other treasures.
+Give yourself at least an hour or more to explore this space, and don’t forget to look down once in a while to appreciate the sculpture, polychrome paint, and all the other treasures.
 There is also a crypt which opens at 2:00pm and features models of the cathedral over the centuries, and several burials of Bishops of Metz.
+There are also occasional exhibitions.
 No pictures allowed there.

 5. Les Musées Cour d’Or

 In an old Carmelite convent, you’ll discover three museums in one!
-And on the day we were there, artists and craftspeople were on site selling their beautiful wares.
+The last time we were there, artists and craftspeople were on site selling their beautiful wares.

-The Musée Archaeologique is loaded with Gallo-Romain archaeologican discoveries, including the preserved ruins of Roman baths, incredible mosaics, markers and grave goods, household items, statuary, and even an impressive marble altarpiece from the Roman temple of Mithras which was discovered when building an army barracks.
+The Musée Archaeologique is loaded with Gallo-Roman archaeological discoveries, including the preserved ruins of Roman baths, incredible mosaics, markers and grave goods, household items, statuary, and even an impressive marble altarpiece from the Roman temple of Mithras which was discovered when building an army barracks!

 The rest of the complex houses the Medieval section, the Museum of Architecture, and the Museum of Fine Arts featuring works by Delacroix, Sargent, and Corot, among others.